AshitaRathi/AskMeNow/README.md

 ## Project Title & Tagline

 - **AskMeNow**
-- A friendly desktop app that lets you chat with your documents and FAQs. 🎙️🤖
+- A friendly desktop app that lets you chat with your documents in Q/A form. 🎙️🤖

 ## About